ctkcoding/rss-feed-generator/README.md

 - hit url with dir and parse. link to url's files

 ## mvp plus
-🚨 add tests in pipeline for all features
+🚨 add tests in pipeline for all features (next)
 - review + add metadata for apple podcasts (ep photo, link to show, etc)
 - containerize it
 - how do I serve up the mp3s from here? does container handle?